 Medical schemes are not profit-making businesses – their income comes from the contributions of their members and their expenses are made up by two things: claims they pay out and administration costs.
-The actual company administering the scheme can legally make a profit.
+The actual company administering the scheme (often not the scheme itself) can legally make a profit.
 This is usually quite small in comparison to the costs of medical claims.

 For a variety of reasons, most medical schemes have experienced a sharp increase in claims expenditures over the last couple of years.
 Schemes have tried in different ways to protect their reserves, in order to prevent insolvency.
 The Council for Medical Schemes, the regulatory body, requires schemes to have at least 25% of their contributions in reserve.